Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/smartcard.md

 ![Smart card service architecture](./media/smartcard_architecture.png)

 The Tizen.Network.Smartcard namespace is a reference implementation of the SIMalliance Open Mobile 3.0 API specification that enables Tizen applications to communicate with secure elements.
-For more information, see the [SimAlliance](http://simalliance.org/).
+For more information, see the [SimAlliance](http://simalliance.org/){:target="_blank"}.

 The Tizen implementation differs from the original, since only the transport layer is provided.
 There is no service layer support in Tizen.

 ## Prerequisites

-To enable your application to use the smart card functionality:
+To enable your application to use the smart card functionality, follow the steps below:

 1. To use the [Tizen.Network.Smartcard](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Smartcard.html) namespace, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file: